nikitavoloboev/data/health/nutrition/foods.md

 I nearly always keep nuts & fruits at hand as they make for healthy quick snacks.

-I use [Paprika app](https://www.paprikaapp.com/) to store recipes together with foods I can eat sorted into categories (with top first).
-Here is how it looks:
+I use [Paprika app](https://www.paprikaapp.com/) to store recipes of foods I love eating.
+I love finding new recipes and foods through traveling.
+I attach photos to all recipes (foods) even ones I don't know full instructions of how to make.

+I also added a list of various plant based foods that I can use to experiment and cook with.

 ![](https://i.imgur.com/a9lMUh7.png)